arunwagle/IBMProjects/Docs/clients/QBE.md

     4. Import Documents Corpus
     5. Creating annotation sets - An annotation set is a subset of documents from an imported document set that you assign to a human annotator.
 The human  annotator annotates the documents in the annotation set.
     6. Pre-annotating with a dictionary-based annotator
-    7. Creating an annotation task
+    7. Creating an annotation task and Annotating documents